devaksu/Solidabis22-Food-Fight/README.md

 ### Specs:

-    - OS == Developed and tested on MacOS Monterey and Windows 11.
+    - Developed on MacOS Monterey and Windows 11.
+    - Dockerized and tested on MacOS Ventura
-    - Python == 3.10.4.
+    - Python 3.10.4.
     - FastAPI and uvicorn.
+    - Firefox shows output very readably by default

 ### How to run:
-0. (Install Python, pip and virtualenv)
+0. (Install Docker)
 1. Clone the repo
-2. Create and activate a virtual environment of your choice [Help for virtualenv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment)
-3. Run "pip install -r requirements.txt"
-4. Run "uvicorn api:app"
+2. Make sure Docker is running and type to terminal command "docker compose up --build"
-5. Wait for a sec inital data download and starting up
+3. Wait for a sec while Docker is building the image and container
-6. Open up a new tab and head for 127.0.0.1:8000/fighters to see all available characters
+4. Open up a new Firefox tab and head for 0.0.0.0:8008/fighters to see all available characters
-7. 127.0.0.1:8000 provides you a exiting fight between two random characters
+5. 0.0.0.0:8008 provides you a exiting fight between two random characters
-8. Refresh for a new one
+6. (Refresh page for a new one)
-9. Kill Ctrl + C
+7. Kill using Ctrl + C

 ## What is happening here?
 ### data.py:
     - first there is Fighter dataclass to hold information and with some assistive methods
-    - fetch_data connects to Fineli API and gets data for provided list of foods.
+    - fetch_data() connects to Fineli API and gets data for provided list of foods.
-    - After that data is being manipulated for proper use.
+    - After fetching data is being manipulated for proper use.
 Basically dropping columns, slicing data and dropping more columns
     - Some values may be mean of multiple different products (like apple)
-    - calculate_attack_times calculates next possible attacks for each fighter
+    - calculate_attack_times() calculates next possible attacks for each fighter
-    - setup creates two different fighters for the match
+    - setup() creates two different fighters for the match

 ### fight.py:
     - Class Turn holds events that happen on every turn
-    - calculate_damage reduces attacker's power depending on defender's defence power
+    - calculate_damage() reduces attacker's power depending on defender's defence power
-    - attack functions makes attack and checks if defender still standing
+    - attack() function makes attack and checks if defender still standing
-    - attack_turn checks whose turn is to attack next and when
+    - attack_turn() checks whose turn is to attack next and when
-    - determine_fighters randomly chooses two fighters
+    - determine_fighters() randomly chooses two fighters
-    - start creates battlelog and initialises it
+    - start() creates battlelog and initialises it

 ### api.py:
     - first some constants
-    - helper function write_result to write events to log
+    - helper function write_result() to write events to log
-    - fighters function is FastAPI endpoint for fighters (I should add more data here and maybe fighter cards)
+    - fighters() function is FastAPI endpoint for fighters (I should add more data here and maybe fighter cards)
-    - battle function gathers everything up in this project
+    - battle() function gathers everything up in this project
     - first we check if log exists and delete it if it does
     - determine who is going to attack next and when
     - assign defending role